 - Boy Meets Girl: A boy falls in love with a girl.

 - Close-Enough Timeline: In the original fiction version of Keit-Ai, this is Tomoyuki's universe compared to Seiko's universe (the latter of which is based on our universe).
+Ditto when it came to the webcomic version.
+Wildly divergent timelines just don't work with the premise.

 - Cannot Spit It Out: The boy is unable to confess to the girl (initially).